Jackychan0201/CRUD/README.md

 # CRUD Notes App
 ![NotesAppLogo](/Docs/NotesApp.png)

+**Tech Stack:** TypeScript · React · FastAPI · MongoDB · Jotai · Material UI

 ## A web notes application, where you can create, access and delete notes.
 Made as a recruitment task

 ## Project description
-This project is a recruitment task.
-It involves such chatacteristics as:
+This project was created as part of a recruitment task and includes the following technologies and characteristics:
 * Language:  TypeScript
 * Frontend: React.js
-* Backend: Python
+* Backend: Python(FatsAPI framework)
 * Database:  MongoDB
 * Tools:  Jotai(state management),  Material-UI(UI)

 ## Project features
 In this app you can:
 * Read notes
-* Create notes with title and description(createdAt attribute is added automatically) - after button "Add note" is pressed, the note is being added to the notes list
+* Create notes with title and description(createdAt attribute is added automatically) - after button "Add note" is pressed, the note is added to the notes list
-* Delete notes - after button "Delete" is pressed, the note is being deleted from the notes list
+* Delete notes - after button "Delete" is pressed, the note is deleted from the notes list

 ## Application deployment
 The application's parts are deployed separately: